 When is it ordered?

-The tests may be ordered when staging certain cancers such as Hodgkin and Non-Hodgkin lymphomas or when it is suspected that other cancers have spread to the bone marrow.
+The tests may be ordered when staging certain cancers or when it is suspected that other cancers have spread to the bone marrow.

-A bone marrow biopsy and aspiration may also be ordered at intervals when a person is being treated for a cancer other than a blood cancer to evaluate whether marrow function is being suppressed and, if it is, when its function begins to recover.
+A bone marrow biopsy and aspiration may also be ordered at intervals when a person is being treated for a cancer to evaluate response of the cancer cells to treatment, whether marrow function is being suppressed by therapy, and, if it is, when its function begins to recover.

 What does the test result mean?

 In many cases, this information can confirm or rule out a diagnosis and whether the bone marrow is affected by disease, but it can also point out the need for further investigation.
 For example, a patient with decreased red blood cells (RBCs) and no increase in reticulocytes may have aplastic anemia with suppressed RBC production in the marrow.
-An evaluation of the bone marrow may confirm this condition, but it does not necessarily tell the health practitioner whether it is due to a primary bone marrow disorder, radiation, exposure to certain chemicals, cancer, cancer treatment, or an infection.
+An evaluation of the bone marrow may confirm this condition, but it does not necessarily tell the healthcare practitioner the specific cause.

 A variety of disorders and conditions may be identified, monitored, and/or staged with this process.
 A few examples include:

-- Myelofibrosis is a disorder characterized by the overgrowth of the fibrous network found in the marrow, compressing cells and leading to changes in red blood cell shape and changes in the cell counts.
+- Myelofibrosis — disorder characterized by the overgrowth of the fibrous network found in the marrow, compressing cells and leading to changes in red blood cell shape and changes in the cell counts

 Is there anything else I should know?

-Complications from the bone marrow aspiration and/or biopsy procedure are rare, but occasionally people may have excessive bleeding at the collection site or develop an infection.
-Individuals should tell their health care provider about any allergies they have and about any medications or supplements they are taking prior to the procedure and should contact their health care provider promptly if they experience persistent or spreading redness or bleeding at the site, a fever, or increasing pain.
+Complications from the bone marrow aspiration and/or biopsy procedure are extremely rare, but they can include excessive bleeding at the collection site or an infection.
+Individuals should tell their healthcare provider about any allergies they have and about any medications or supplements they are taking prior to the procedure and should contact their healthcare provider promptly if they experience persistent or spreading redness or bleeding at the site, a fever, or increasing pain.

 Will I be given general anesthesia for a bone marrow aspiration and/or biopsy?

-While you will be given a local anesthetic, an injection to numb the area of the collection site, general anesthesia is not usually necessary.
+While you will be given a local anesthetic, an injection to numb the area of the collection site, general anesthesia is not usually necessary for adults (although it is common for children).
 However, you may be given a sedative before the procedure.

 My report includes an M/E ratio.
 What is it?